 Outreach to enhance local connections

-Network of Care Managers at Beacon Health Options are currently conducting outreach and engagement with professionals from across the state to identify existing collaborations and facilitate new connections between pediatric providers, school personnel, and behavioral health clinicians.
+Network of Care Managers at Carelon are conducting outreach and engagement with professionals from across the state to identify existing collaborations and facilitate new connections between pediatric providers, school personnel, and behavioral health clinicians.
 Our team is eager to hear about your experiences with collaboration across disciplines and how to better meet your needs.
+Get involved.

 Resource mapping

-In collaboration with the Department of Children and Families (DCF) and the Child Health and Development Institute (CHDI), Network of Care Managers at Beacon Health Options are working on keeping an up-to-date inventory of community-based behavioral health services for children, including Mobile Crisis, care coordination, and outpatient care.
+In collaboration with the Department of Children and Families (DCF) and the Child Health and Development Institute (CHDI), Network of Care Managers at Carelon are working on keeping an up-to-date inventory of community-based behavioral health services for children, including Mobile Crisis, care coordination, and outpatient care.
 The goal of this effort is to create a public-facing resource map comprised of these local resources.

-If you are looking for information about community-based services, please contact the Network of Care Manager team.
+If you are looking for information about community-based services, please contact the Network of Care Manager team or see the service directory in the Connect4Families toolkit.

 Information exchange